Go Blue-Bot Go!

 Students will determine the distance of 1 unit of Blue-Bot.
 This will be helpful when using Blue-Bot and for solving future challenges.

 - String or other resource for measuring such as yarn or ribbon

-Place the Blue-Bot on the floor.
-Have a student place one end of string next to the front of the Blue-Bot.
-Another student may press the Forward arrow button once and then press Go.
-The Blue-Bot will move forward one unit.
-Mark the string where the front of the Blue-Bot stopped.
+Place Blue-Bot on the floor.
+Have a student place one end of string next to the front of Blue-Bot.
+Another student presses the Forward arrow button once and then presses Go.
+Blue-Bot will move forward one unit.
+Mark the string where the front of Blue-Bot stopped.
 Cut the string where marked.
 This represents the distance of one unit of Blue-Bot.

 - Have students create a name for the unit of measurement.

 - Compare the string to a ruler and see how many inches/centimeters one unit of Blue-Bot represents.

 - Estimate how many units it will take to move Blue-Bot to a designated location in the classroom.
 Try the program with the robot and see if you were correct, or if you underestimated or overestimated the distance.